kbeame/rainier-beer/README.md

 **https://github.com/kbeame/rainier-beer/blob/master/lib/server.js**

 ## Dependencies:
-* Gulp was used for task management
+* Gulp was used for task management (gulp-eslint, gulp-mocha)
 * Mocha Chai (with chai-http) were used for testing

 ## Authors: